rolling-code/PowerShell-Scripts/README.md

 `.\GpoAclAudit.ps1 -DomainName xxx.net`

 ---
-**sendmail.py**

-Send email impersonations, need "Mail.Send" permissions.

-Use like so:
-`python .\sendmail.py`

----
 **GetUsersAndTheirManagedByMachines.ps1**

 Will generate a spreadsheet (AD-UserComputer-Audit.csv) for all users in your AD with computer they manage.

----
-**domains2ipsipv4Only.ps1**

-Given a list of domain will provide DNS info.
-I use it in combination with the domains in a tenant to get info on them (is it on wix, aws, etc..)

-Use like so, first get domains from tenant:
-`az rest --method GET --uri "https://graph.microsoft.com/v1.0/domains" --headers "Content-Type=application/json" --query "value[].{Name:id,IsVerified:isVerified,AuthType:authenticationType}" -o table > all_domains.txt`

-Results piped to all_domains.txt which we will feed into the script like so:

-`.\domains2ipsipv4Only.ps1 -InputPath all_domains.txt -OutputPath ips.txt`

 ---
 **test_shares_read_write.ps1** (Requires PowerView!)